diagrams/diagrams-doc/manual/diagrams-manual.rst

 Essential concepts
 ==================

-.. container:: todo

-  * General ideas used throughout
-  * If you're eager to skip right to the good stuff, feel free to skip this section at first
+Before we jump into the main content of the manual, this chapter explains a number of general ideas and central concepts that will recur throughought.
+If you're eager to skip right to the good stuff, feel free to skip this section at first, and come back to it when necessary; there are many links to this chapter from elsewhere in the manual.
-  * Not that anyone really reads user manuals straight through anyway.

 Monoids
 -------

+A *monoid* consists of

+  * A set of elements `S`:math:
+  * An *associative binary operation* on the set, that is, some operation

+    `\oplus \colon S \to S \to S`:math:

+    for which

+    `(x \oplus y) \oplus z = x \oplus (y \oplus z)`:math:.

+  * An *identity element* `i \in S`:math: which is the identity for `\oplus`:math:, that is,

+    `x \oplus i = i \oplus x = x`:math:.

+Monoids show up all over the place in programming.

 .. container:: todo